 Pumpkin Cheesecake With Ginger Snaps and Pecan Crust

 I used to wrestle with my pumpkins in order to make a puree.
 Cutting the skin off was a nightmare, and trying to clean the inside of the pumpkin wasn’t too fun either.
-I found a much easier way to turn a fresh pumpkin into puree, you put the whole pumpkin on a baking sheet and stick it in the over for an hour and a half (more or less) on 350F.
+I found a much easier way to turn a fresh pumpkin into puree, you put the whole pumpkin on a baking sheet and stick it in the oven for an hour and a half (more or less) on 350F.

 It’s so simple and easy.
 The skin peels right off and it’s also much easier to clean the inside.
-I learned this trick here.

 Once it’s all crumbled, add butter and pulse again…